 Please pack lightly and include only necessary items.
 You should be able to carry all your luggage significant distances on your own.
 Try to minimize both the number of bags and weight of your bag(s) since you will likely be acquiring more belongings while abroad.
-It is recommended to check one rolling suitcase and one duffle bag and bring one backpack as your carry-on luggage.
-The suitcase will mostly stay at your homestay, the duffle bag will be helpful during excursions, and the backpack will be good to have for short excursions and to bring to campus.
+We recommend a small daypack, which will also be useful for short excursions when on the program.